sachindevsharma/SSSSOMP/README.md

 # SSSSOMP
-This repo has code for MP state website of SSSSO.
+This repo has code for MP state website of SSSSO